seqre/ideas/README.md

 - Untappd Rust API crate
 - SMB mass enumeration tool (eg. connect to many available shares and dump file system tree)
 - NFS interactive client
+- Default creds on website checker (with database of them and some smart matching)